-This seemed connected to my waking up a few weeks ago with the thought loudly before my eyes: “I don’t want to teach.
-I (just?) want to write!”
-Which seemed odd out of context of the many years in which I’ve worked to articulate the knowledge I feel has empowered my own life.
-Why have I done that?
+This felt connected to my waking a few weeks ago with the thought loudly before my eyes: “I don’t want to teach.
+I (just) want to write!”
+Which seemed odd out of context of the many years in which I’ve worked to articulate knowledge I feel has empowered my life, with the idea of ‘helping’ others.
+I felt released from that burden.

+Why have I done that anyway?
 In part, out of a desire to show appreciation, to ‘make good’, like a child who is well aware of what their parents have sacrificed to give them greater opportunities.
-But times have changed and the context doesn’t even fit.
-There is a hierarchical way of sharing, of giving and receiving, that isn’t quite appropriate anymore, yet our systems and formulas have not quite moved beyond that way of thinking.
+But times have changed.
+There is a hierarchical way of sharing, of giving and receiving, that isn’t quite appropriate anymore, even if our institutions and formulas have not moved beyond that way of thinking.
 We’re walking funny lines.

 This may be what Steve Jobs was getting at when he said that people don’t know what they want until you show them.
 Market research is useful, but incredibly limited.
 It matters to me that I’m clear and that what I write takes in mind the benefit of others, but I can’t be driven by that.
 I can’t be driven by a motive to ‘do good’.
-That’s an effect that in a way, I trust to happen with a deeper devotional intention.
+That’s an effect that in a way, I trust to happen from a deeper devotional intention.

 If you haven’t seen it, it is worth the 20 minutes, and gets better and better as it goes on.